 The current asset investment - fair value reserve comprises unrealised fair value gains and losses on current asset investments held as available-for-sale.
-The Group has recognised a gain of \$0.8 million during the year ended 31 December 2012 (2011: loss of \$0.6 million).
+The Group has recognised a loss during the year ended 31 December 2013 of \$0.2 million (2012: gain of \$0.9 million).
 Unrealised gains and losses are released to the Consolidated Income Statement on disposal of the related asset.